jewettaij/adjacency_ubin/README.md

 generates a list of all pairs of points that lie within a user-specified cutoff distance.
 This program uses a simple uniform binning algorithm.

+### *Note: This repository may be removed later*
+*In the future, this repository may be removed or absorbed into a different project.
+Some of the moltemplate examples require this program to verify that they are working correctly.
+So I decided to make this (ugly, inefficient) code public.*

 ## Typical Usage:

 ```